buda-base/lucene-sa/README.md

     SanskritAnalyzer(String mode, String inputEncoding, boolean mergePrepositions, boolean filterGeminates)
 ```
  - `mergePrepositions`: concatenates the token containing a preposition with the next one if true.
- - `filterGeminates`: simplify geminates if `true`, else keep them as-is (default behavior).
+ - `filterGeminates`: simplify geminates(see below) if `true`, else keep them as-is (default behavior).
 If the input text may contain geminates and the tokenization mode is `word`, make sure this is set to true to avoid stumbling on the spelling variations.

 ```
     SanskritAnalyzer(String mode, String inputEncoding, boolean mergePrepositions, boolean filterGeminates, String lenient)